 Store and share data safely with IBM Data Privacy Passports for developers

-This new data privacy and security solution provides data-centric and policy-based protection.
+New data privacy and security solution provides data-centric and policy-based protection

 IBM Data Privacy Passports is a new data privacy and security solution that brings protection to the data itself.
 With its data-centric and policy-based protection, Data Privacy Passports builds on top of pervasive encryption by giving users a way to control how data is stored and shared.
 At any time, eligible data is protected and future access can be revoked using Data Privacy Passports — for data that originates on z15, as well as data from hybrid cloud environments.